-Child support guidelines -- such as how amounts are calculated and enforced -- have changed dramatically throughout history.
-While the process has become much more transparent, with strict enforcement guidelines in most states, that wasn't always the case.
-In fact, most states gave judges complete discretion over child support orders prior to the development of standard guidelines.
-An estimated 30 percent of custodial parents had no child support at all as recently as 2017.
+Child support guidelines involving how amounts are calculated and enforced have changed dramatically.
+The process has become more transparent, with strict enforcement guidelines in most states.
+But that wasn't always the case.
+In fact, most states gave judges complete discretion over child support orders prior to developing standard guidelines.
+An estimated 30% of custodial parents had no child support at all as recently as 2017.
 This was the same in 1984 before the government enacted federal guidelines.

-Child Support Prior to Formal Guidelines: Defining the Problem
+Child Support Before Formal Guidelines: Defining the Problem

-Historically, the amount of child support awarded was completely within the discretion of the judge, based on the ability of the obligor (parent without physical custody) to pay the basic child support obligation.
+The amount of child support awarded in the court order was completely within the discretion of the judge.
+The judge based the award on the ability of the obligor (parent without physical custody) to pay the basic child support obligation.
 This obligation was based on the number of children and the needs of the child under the best interest of the child standard.
-These are still important considerations today, but these awards were subject to five major problems in the absence of consistent guidelines:
+These are still important considerations today.
+But these awards were subject to major problems.
+Here are five major problems in the absence of consistent guidelines:

-- Many eligible parents received no child support award at all;
+- Many eligible parents received no child support award.

 - Due to this inconsistency, noncustodial parents often refused to pay.
-Parents rarely settled, since neither parent could predict what a court would order.
+Parents rarely settled since neither parent could predict what a court would order.

 Child Support Guidelines: Federal Mandate

-- Require employers to withhold child support from paychecks of delinquent parents for one month;
+- Have employers withhold child support from employment income, including paychecks of delinquent parents (income withholding)

-- Provide for the imposition of property liens against delinquent parents; and
+- Provide for property liens against delinquent parents

-- Deduct from federal and state income tax refunds unpaid support obligations.
+- Deduct from federal income tax and state income tax refunds unpaid support obligations

-- Establish criteria under which application of the guidelines might be unjust or inappropriate, and require written findings by the judge as to why the guideline amount is inappropriate; and
+- Establish criteria under which the application of the guidelines might be unjust or inappropriate.
+Judges provide written findings to explain why the guideline amount is inappropriate.

 Calculating Child Support: State Models

-- Income Shares Model: Based on the concept that a child should receive the same proportion of parental income that would have been received by the child if the parents had not divorced (39 states, including California, Florida, Maryland, and the District of Columbia, have this model.
+- Income Shares Model: A child should receive the same proportion of parental income that they would have if the parents had not divorced or separated.
+Forty-one states, including California, Florida, Maryland, and the District of Columbia, have this model.

-- Percentage of Income Model: Support is based on a percentage of the noncustodial parent's income, regardless of custodial parent's income (nine states, including Illinois, New York, and the District of Columbia).
+- Percentage of Income Model: Support comes from a percentage of the noncustodial parent's monthly income regardless of the custodial parent's income.
+Six states, including Alaska, Nevada, and Texas, have this model.

-There's no evidence that any one model is superior to any other model in terms of increased compliance, consistency, and ease of administration.
-But there is some evidence concerning adequacy of awards.
-One study indicates that the income shares model produces the highest awards for low-income families, the Melson Formula model produces the highest award for middle-income families, and the percentage of income model produces the highest awards in upper-income families.
+There's no evidence that any model is better than any other.
+At least not in the areas of higher compliance, greater consistency, or easier application.
+But there is some evidence on the adequacy of awards.
+One study indicates that the income shares model produces the highest awards for low-income families.
+The Melson Formula model has the highest award for middle-income families.
+And the percentage of income model has the highest awards for upper-income families.

 Get Legal Help to Better Understand Child Support Guidelines

-Given the discretion that many judges have over child support orders and the various models that can be used, it may not always be easy to predict how much you could pay in child support.
-Make things easier on yourself and reach out to an experienced child support attorney today to discuss your specific situation.
+Given the various models and the discretion that many judges have over child support payments, it may not always be easy to predict how much child support you could pay.
+Make things easier on yourself.
+Reach out to an experienced child support attorney today to discuss your specific situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help